vadymdudarenko/University_projects/README.md

-# univesity_projects
+# Welcome to my project's repository

-Here you can see all my projects that are done during the study
+In this repository, you'll discover various projects covered during my study process at the University of Warsaw.
+Each project is meticulously crafted with attention to detail and a focus on solving data science and business analytics problems.